Ed Wood: Alleged daughter

 Wood was shocked to learn he had fathered a child out of wedlock after World War II with a young woman he had dated while he was in the Marines.
 According to Conrad Brooks, Wood and his wife Kathy only met the woman (also named Kathy) in 1967 when she was already 21 years old.
 Born on May 23, 1946, she had been living in Lancaster, California, and had managed to trace her father's whereabouts.
 Wood's mother Lillian said she had been contacted by the girl back in 1963 when she sent his mother a photo and introduced herself to Lillian as her granddaughter.
 Lillian said she sent the girl a watch for her graduation in 1964, but never heard back from her.

 There is a photo of the young woman in Rudolph Grey's biography on Wood.

 She visited the Woods and stayed over at their house for a couple of days, but apparently the two women did not get along well.
 In fact, Wood's wife physically threw her out of the house on the second day when she found her sleeping on their sofa.

 Wood's wife Kathy never believed that the girl was Wood's daughter, saying in an interview, "There was never any proof, only the woman's statement on a birth certificate."
 Wood told Kathy that the woman he had sex with in 1946 used to sleep around regularly "with 10 or 20 other Marines at the base", so he probably wasn't the girl's father.
 She said, "She's not your daughter, that bitch lied to you!
 The father could have been anyone.
 There's only her accusation."

 Actress Valda Hansen said, "I met Ed's daughter at his house in the Valley.
 She looked just like him.
 Beautiful, delicate.
 Green eyes, dark chocolate brown hair.
 She was very sweet."
-Art director Bob Derteno, who worked with Wood on Orgy of the Dead, said that Wood later travelled to attend his daughter's wedding in New York and was later told that he had become a grandfather.
+Art director Bob Derteno, who worked with Wood on Orgy of the Dead, said that Wood later travelled to attend his daughter's wedding in New York and was later told that Wood had become a grandfather.